playframework/playframework/documentation/manual/working/scalaGuide/main/ws/ScalaWS.md

 This returns a `Future[WSResponse]` where the [Response](api/scala/play/api/libs/ws/WSResponse.html) contains the data returned from the server.

-Play WS comes with rich type support for bodies in the form of [`play.api.libs.ws.WSBodyWritables`](api/scala/play/api/libs/ws/WSBodyWritables.html), which contains type classes for converting input such as `JsValue` or `XML` in the body of a `WSRequest` into a `ByteString` or `Source[ByteString, _]`, and  [`play.api.libs.ws.WSBodyReadables`](api/scala/play/api/libs/ws/WSBodyReadables.html), which aggregates type classes that read the body of a `WSResponse` from a `ByteString` or `Source[ByteString, _]` and return the appropriate type, such as `JsValue` or XML.
-These type classes are automatically in scope when you import the ws package, but you can also specify them explicitly.

 ### Request with authentication

 If you need to use HTTP authentication, you can specify it in the builder, using a username, password, and an `AuthScheme`.
 Valid case objects for the AuthScheme are `BASIC`, `DIGEST`, `KERBEROS`, `NTLM`, and `SPNEGO`.